Dean of Guild

 A Dean of Guild, under Scots law, was one of a group of burgh magistrates who, in later years, had the care of buildings.
 The leader of the group was known as Lord Dean of Guild.

 Originally, the post was held by the head of the Guild brethren of Scottish towns, and dates back to the 12th century.
 Later, the phrase Dean of Guild also described the courts set up in the 14th century to settle trade disputes.
 In the 19th century they became responsible for enforcing the burgh's building regulations, a role that was replaced in the mid 20th century by statutory legislation.

 This should not be confused with the Dean of a guild, the head of such association.

 A more recently formed body - The Court of Deans of Guild of Scotland - exists to incorporate the Guildry organisations of Aberdeen, Arbroath, Ayr, Berwick-upon-Tweed, Brechin, Dundee, Edinburgh, Glasgow, Lanark, Perth and Stirling, and represent them as an umbrella organisation.

+Lord Dean of Guild

+In several Scottish burghs the dean of guild was accorded the honorific style Lord Dean of Guild.
+The Scottish National Dictionary records the form as characteristic of Edinburgh and Dundee usage, and notes that after the Burgh Reform Act of 1833 the dean sat as a constituent member of the town council.
+By the mid-twentieth century the dean was chosen by the councillors from among their own number in most burghs, the exceptions being Aberdeen, Dundee, Edinburgh, Glasgow and Perth, where the guildry itself continued to elect him.
+The style attached to the office rather than to the holder, was held only for the duration of the term, and conferred no peerage or other rank outside the burgh.
+Section 360 of the Local Government (Scotland) Act 1947 expressly preserved the right of any guildry, merchants house or trades house to elect its own dean of guild free of control by the town council.